 3. Grab a Flight and Play Games at a Local Brewery

-Explore the Brewers Coast and taste the local beer at the four breweries and one cidery located between Gibsons and Powell River.
+Explore the Brewers Coast and taste the local beer at the five breweries and three cideries located between Gibsons and Powell River.
 Brewery hop or post up with a flight of beer and challenge your friends to a game of Scrabble.
 Please drink responsibly and have a designated driver.

-4. Warm Up in The SPA Garden at Painted Boat
+4. Warm Up in The Spa Garden at Painted Boat Resort & Marina

 Nothing beats warming up in a hot tub, sauna, and steam room on a cool, rainy day.
-The SPA Garden at Painted Boat Resort Spa & Marina offers a drop-in rate for those who want to cozy up to an outdoor fire, soak in the hot pool, relax under a waterfall, and warm up in the sauna.
-Drop-in rates are $45 or complimentary with a massage package.
+The Spa Garden at Painted Boat Resort Spa & Marina offers access to their scenic spa garden with a treatment.
+Choose from a facial or massage and spend the day in a blissed-out state of zen cozying up to outdoor fire, soaking in the hot pool, relaxing under the steaming waterfall, and warming up in the sauna.

 It’s no secret that the Sunshine Coast is home to more artists per capita than almost anywhere else in Canada.
 A great way to spend a drizzly day is to tour the galleries open to the public.
 Read on here for a list of galleries and museums to visit for an art-fueled day.